Thamma: Plot

-Tadaka finds a way to send Alok back to his Delhi home.
-He takes her along despite initial refusals by her.
-There is a mysterious enigma around her which leaves Alok’s father suspicious.
-Tadaka becomes Tarika for Alok’s parents, and she struggles to find sufficient food.
+Alok and Tadaka find a way to get back to Alok's parents's home in Delhi.
+There is a mysterious enigma around Tadaka which leaves Alok's father suspicious.
+Tadaka renames herself as Tarika to convince Alok's parents, and she struggles to find sufficient food.
 Alok decides to take her out for dinner, where she can enjoy non-vegetarian food.
 At the party, she gets drunk and dances with unknown men.
 On their way home, the same group of men chase Alok and Tadaka, intent on assaulting her.
 Alok gets out of the car and attempts to solve the matter peacefully by talking.
 When he is unable to do so, Tadaka loses and unleashes upon them as a betaal.
 While she leaves them alive, they are then killed by Yakshasan's followers.
 Days later, a senior police officer who also happens to be a betaal visits Alok's residence and thinks Tadaka has killed the men, and that she has to leave for Alok's safety.

 Alok chases her bus and when he is about to reunite with Tadaka, the car flips over and kills him.
 She saves his life by biting him, turning him into a betaal.
 Yakshasan senses the transformation and rejoices as he will soon be freed from the cave now that Tadaka has violated the rule that forbade betaals from turning humans, and the betaal criminal would take his place in captivity as punishment.
 Alok learns to control his new powers and navigate his new life as a betaal with Tadaka's help.

 Alok's father notices his vampire-like teeth.
 When the truth is revealed to him, he refuses to accept it and takes his son to the exorcist Prabhakar, who tells him Alok's condition cannot be reversed.
-Janardhan "Jana" is also with Prabhakar, seeking help for his werewolf cousin Bhaskar, who was severely injured during a fight with Sarkata, a headless monster.
+Janardhan "Jana" is also with Prabhakar, seeking help for his werewolf cousin Bhaskar, who was severely injured during the fight with Sarkata, a headless monster.
 (Note: As depicted in Stree 2.)
 Prabhakar says Bhaskar can be cured with the blood of a betaal.
-Bhaskar finds Alok and fights him, achieving a next level hybrid form with just one drop of Alok's blood.
+Bhaskar finds Alok and fights him, achieving a hybrid form with just one drop of Alok's blood.
 Tadaka comes to his rescue just in time.
 They then seek protection from Yadav, who takes them to the local betaal bar.
 It turns out to be a trap: they drug Alok then confront Tadaka for her violation and order her to leave town.